CAD/USD Forex Pair

 * Not valid for EU traders, T&C apply

 Guide to the Canadian Dollar

 The supply and demand levels of the Canadian Dollar are affected by the level of activity within the Canadian economy when compared to the activity being experienced in the US Dollar.
-When Canadian business activity is increases, the Canadian dollar’s value will rise due to increased demand and demand is pushed higher when foreign businesses choose to invest in Canadian enterprises.
-Another factor with a significant affect on the Canadian Dollar’s exchange rate is the monetary policy executed by the Canadian Government and the Bank of Canada through the control of interest rates and the issuance of bank notes.
-The Canadian economy is very closely linked with that of the United States due to it being the nation to which it exports the majority of its goods.
-Due to this, their currencies have a particular correlation to each other, with Canada enjoying a positive correlation in relation to crude oil.
-Any major US economic announcement will therefore also have an impact upon the USD/CAD pairing.
-Canada boasts enormous oil reserves and is one of the world’s biggest oil exporters.
+When Canadian business activity increases, the Canadian dollar’s value will rise due to increased demand, and the demand is pushed higher when foreign businesses choose to invest in Canadian enterprises.
+Another factor with a significant effect on the Canadian Dollar’s exchange rate is the monetary policy executed by the Canadian Government and the Bank of Canada through the control of interest rates and the issuance of bank notes.
+The Canadian economy is very closely linked with that of the United States, due to it being the nation to which it exports the majority of its goods.
+As a result of this, their currencies have a particular correlation to each other, with Canada enjoying a positive correlation in relation to crude oil.
+Any major US economic announcement will therefore also have an impact on the USD/CAD pairing.
+Canada boasts enormous oil reserves, and is one of the world’s biggest oil exporters.
 America, on the other hand, is a large consumer of oil and receives the majority of its oil requirement from Canada.
-This is one of the reasons for the strong links between the two economies, and should the price of oil fall, the Canadian economy will feel the impact with the Canadian Dollar taking a drop.
-When this happens, the CAD weakens against the value of the Dollar, resulting in falling oil prices benefiting the US economy.
-While oil is prices in USD, the American currency does not suffer from falling oil prices as most central banks hold their reserves in US Dollars, and therefore there is no direct negative impact on the United States’ economy.
+This is one of the reasons for the strong links between the two economies, and should the price of oil fall, the Canadian economy will feel the impact, with the Canadian Dollar taking a drop.
+When this happens, the CAD weakens against the value of the USD, resulting in falling oil prices benefiting the US economy.
+While oil is priced in USD, the American currency does not suffer from falling oil prices, as most central banks hold their reserves in US Dollars, and therefore there is no direct negative impact on the United States’ economy.